lloydchang/client-side-canary-deployment/README.md

 ## Workflows

-The following GitHub Actions workflows interact with PostHog:
+The GitHub Actions workflow handles both deployment and analytics:

+- **Deploy and Analytics workflow**: A consolidated workflow that:
-- `deploy-gh-pages.yml`: Deploys the application and injects PostHog keys
+  - Deploys the application and injects PostHog keys when triggered by pushes to main
-- `canary-analytics.yml`: Scheduled task to analyze canary deployment performance
+  - Runs scheduled analytics every 6 hours to analyze canary deployment performance
+  - Supports manual triggering of either deployment or analytics tasks

 For more details on the analytics integration, see [ANALYTICS.md](./docs/ANALYTICS.md).